orra-dev/orra/README.md

 [[View all releases](https://github.com/orra-dev/orra/releases) →]

+## What is an AI Agent?

+An AI agent is any application component where LLM outputs influence workflow decisions or actions.
+In practice, this spans from:

+### Simple Integration
+- Basic LLM function calling and tool use
+- Predefined sequences of LLM-driven actions
+- Single-purpose AI services

+### Advanced Implementation
+- Autonomous decision-making components
+- Multistep task planning and execution
+- Complex service coordination

+Think of agents as building blocks in your AI application - whether they're making decisions about customer support queries, generating content, or coordinating with other services.
+What matters isn't the label "agent," but rather how these LLM-powered components work together reliably in production.

 ## Why Orra

-- **Workflow intelligence**: Orra automatically coordinates both your AI and general services by understanding their capabilities and adapting execution in real-time - you can focus on building features instead of managing complex interactions.
+- **Workflow intelligence**: Orra automatically coordinates both your Agents and general services by understanding their capabilities and adapting execution in real-time - you can focus on building features instead of managing complex interactions.